-25.1 The parties agree to comply with all applicable laws and regulations pertaining to discrimination because of race, color, religion, sex, national origin, disability, or age.

-25.2 When the gender term "he" or "she" is used within this Agreement, it is for explanatory purposes only and does not refer to the actual sex of any person.
+- 25.1 The parties agree to comply with all applicable laws and regulations prohibiting discrimination. - 25.2 When the gender term "he" or "she" is used within this Agreement, it is for explanatory purposes only and does not refer to the actual sex of any person.